Deitos-Network/deitos-hadoop-spark/README.md

-# Tooling for Deitos Network - Hadoop / Yarn / Spark / Jupyter / Llama2
+# Deitos Network for Infraestructure Provider

 ## Software Used